giacoballoccu/explanation-quality-recsys/README.md

 |...|...|...|...|...|

-The path_score is usually computed using KG embedding tecniques.
+The **path_score** is usually computed using KG embedding tecniques.

-The path_prob is not mandatory, if your baseline doesn't produce probability just use -1 as a placeholder, since our reranking doesn't use it.
+The **path_prob** is not mandatory, if your baseline doesn't produce probability just use -1 as a placeholder, since our reranking doesn't use it.

-The path must have len 3 in order for our algorithm to individuate the interaction, the related entity and recommendation properly.
+The **path must have length of 3** in order for our algorithm to individuate the interaction, the related entity and recommendation properly.

 ## Requirements for Soft Optimization and Baseline Evaluation
 If you want to perfome also the evaluation of the baseline using our proposed metric or you want to apply a soft optimization you will need also a: